f00d4tehg0dz/adrian-chrysanthou-ai-technology-resume/README.md

 **AI**

 * Dataset building.
-Training for variety of GenAI.
-Utilizing variaty of GenAI tools and software packages
+Training for a variety of GenAI.
+Utilizing variety of GenAI tools and software packages

-**so much more!**
+**So much more!**

 ## My Home Lab